lukasroegner/homebridge-nello/README.md

 ## Installation

-I recommend you to create a new dedicated nello.io account in order to prevent doubled notification if you open the door over HomeKit.
+It's recommended to create a new dedicated nello.io account in order to prevent doubled notification if you open the door over HomeKit.
 It's also possible to use your own account with this plugin.

 Install the plugin via npm: